parallel-programming-hwr/benchmark-openMP/README.md

 ```bash
 ./collect_data.sh <num> <outdata.txt>
 ```
-to run program with 1 to num threads you can specify reps per iteration and iterations in collect\_data.sh
+to run program with 1 to num threads.

+You can specify reps per iteration and iterations in collect\_data.sh.

-run
+Run
 ```bash
 ./make_plots.py <indata.txt> <outplot.png>
 ```
-to make plot
+to make plot.